* MSE Program FAQ

 What will a non-Magic: The Gathering set look like in the listing?

-Formatting for all pages will look similar to the ones for Magic, but feel free to ask the Set Listing Editor as he's very open to making changes to fit other games.
+Formatting for all pages will look similar to the ones for Magic, but feel free to ask the Submission Managers as they're very open to making changes to fit other games.

 Is it possible to update a set once it's posted?

 In most cases no, as each set should be a finished product.
 You may only do so if there is art missing that you want to have added or if it's something that doesn't change the names or functionality of the cards.
-If you have something new for the set page, the Set Listing Editor will be happy to add it.
+If you have something new for the set page, the Submission Managers will be happy to add it.

-What do I do if I have a problem with the Set Listing Editor's decisions, or if I think his judgments are unreasonable?
+What do I do if I have a problem with the Submission Manager's decisions, or if I think their judgments are unreasonable?

-You may appeal to the other administrators to convince him of your point (please do not ask program developers).
-They are not obligated to and they cannot flat-out override the Set Listing Editor's decisions without majority consensus.
+You may appeal to the other administrators to convince them of your point (please do not ask program developers).
+They are not obligated to and they cannot flat-out override the Submission Manager's decisions without majority consensus.
 You reserve the right to retract your submission or have your set taken down at any time.

 Importing an Image as a Set Symbol